LordoCreations/CSGame/README.md

 # Cube Force
 <hr/>
-An arena shooter game supporting up to 4 players.
-Written entirely in Java for a school project.
+An arena shooter game supporting up to 4 players written entirely in Java.
 <br>
 Created and maintained by Luke and Anthony